jbowkett/CV/README.md

   Clearcase.

 **June 2002 – June 2005	• Senior Software Engineer • [Searchspace][], London**

+Searchspace provided anti-money laundering and fraud detection products to tier-1 retail banks in the UK and US.

 * Technical Lead for development and deployment of 3 new DB2-based Sentinel products for US Bank (the project totalled around 7 man years of development